DickinsonCollege/FarmData2/CONTRIBUTING.md

 ## 3. Install and Run FarmData2 ##

 Ensure that FarmData2 has been installed and is running.
-The following steps will assume that you are working within the FarmData2 development enviornment via a VNC Viewer or via noVNC in a browser.
+The following steps will assume that you are working within the FarmData2 development environment via a VNC Viewer or via noVNC in a browser.

 - [Installing FarmData2](INSTALL.md)